-Please figure out whether you are combining tables with manual relations or not.
+Please verify if you are combining tables with manual relations or not.
 Such relations are not required.
 If tables are put into the same template without using relations, all entries from all tables are being combined.

 2. Do you use a mapping table?

-In the template, which appears to be missing content, please check under “Settings” > “Relations” if an item is selected under “Create items only if referenced in [Select a table]“.
+In the template that appears to be missing content, please check in “Settings” > “Relations” if an item is selected under “Create items only if referenced in [Select a table]”.
 This selection is for mapping tables.
-(A mapping table is a table, which contains a list of all allowed combinations.
+(A mapping table is a table that contains a list of all allowed combinations.
 This can be a product table, a search term mapping table or a manually created mapping table.)
 If a table is selected there, please go to that table and check if relations to the other tables of the template exist.
-Furthermore, make sure that the missing combination exists in this mapping table.
+Furthermore, ensure the missing combination exists in the mapping table.

 3. Do you have a product table assigned to the template?

-Please note that you can achieve the same effect as under 2. by assigning a table to a template.
+Please note, you can achieve the same effect as point 2 by assigning a table to a template.
 If you have a mapping table assigned to a template (e.g. your product table), please check if the missing combination exists in that table.
 If not, please add it and export the template again.

 4. Additional hint for the usage of feeds

-In case you are using a feed to update a mapping table (e.g. a feed is regularly updating your product table), please be aware of the fact that there might be contents missing in your feed.
-It often happens that the feed is updated but the new version does not contain a certain entry.
-If the feed setting “Remove missing rows from Campaign Suite table” is selected (in the table details page under “Feed” > “Feed Settings”) an update of the feed, which suddenly no longer contain a certain entry, will remove this entry from the Campaign Suite.
-Therefore, if you use a feed, please always check if the missing entry is possibly missing in your feed.
+In case you are using a feed to update a mapping table (e.g. a feed is regularly updating your product table), please be aware that content could be missing in your feed.
+It often happens that the feed is updated, but the new version does not contain a certain entry.
+If the feed setting “Remove missing rows from Campaign Suite table” is selected (in the table details page under “Feed” > “Feed Settings”), an update of the feed that suddenly no longer contains a certain entry will remove this entry from the platform.
+Thus, if you use a feed, please investigate if the missing entry is missing in your feed.

-In a Campaign Suite table, a certain name value is always chained to its id.
+In a table, a certain name value is always chained to its id.
 For example, imagine the name entry “shoe” has id 12.
 If you delete this row from the table and create a new row and give it the name “shoe” again, this entry will get the id 12 again – no matter how many other items are in that table.
 The reason for this procedure is that the campaign or ad group name for the “shoe” ad group would otherwise change.
-Campaign and ad group names from the Campaign Suite are created based on table prefixes and table ids.
+Campaign and ad group names from Crealytics’ Search Platform are created based on table prefixes and table ids.

 Table prefixes cannot be changed, because they are used in campaign and ad group names.
-Changing them would change the campaign and ad group names of all contents, which are based on the changed tables.
-This in turn would cause subsequent problems.
-For example, you would lose the AdWords history of all those campaigns and ad groups.
+Changing them would change the campaign and ad group names of all content, which is based on the changed tables.
+This, in turn, would cause subsequent problems.
+For example, you would lose the Google Ads history of all those campaigns and ad groups.

 This is our most general error message.
 It usually refers to any kind of system problem.
-If you encounter this message during an export or in any other place of the application you would do us a great favor informing us about it.
-Please write an email at email@example.com and describe the situation.
+If you encounter this message during an export or in any other place of the application, you would do us a great favor by informing us about it.
+Please write an email to email@example.com and describe the situation.

-Due to browser-specific issues the fields, which can handle variables, behave differently in different browsers.
-If you have problems in Firefox or Chrome you might want to try the other browser instead.
+Due to browser-specific issues, the fields that handle variables behave differently in different browsers.
+If you have problems in Firefox or Chrome, we encourage you to try the other browser instead.

-Templates, which require review, cannot be exported.
+Templates that require review, cannot be exported.
 Therefore, they are not available to be selected in the export page.
-Please click “Open template”, navigate to the tab, which contains the error(s) and solve them.
+Please click “Open template”, navigate to the tab that contains the error(s), and solve them.
 After that, go back to the export page and export the template.

-The Campaign Suite expects certain conditions in order to be able to accept tables.
-Please make sure that the following conditions are met in your table:
+Crealytics’ Search Platform expects certain conditions to accept tables.
+Please ensure the following conditions are met in your table: